sarika0b/WMS/README.md

  - Number of hours worked

 System Features
-Skill Level: The user can specify the expertise of a worker as beginner, intermediate or expert.
-Work requirements: The user can specify the requirements of a work in the terms of the number of workers of a specific role and skill level required.
-Work duration: The duration of a work is defined as the number of days from its start date till the date it is marked as completed by the user, excluding the weekends.
-Availability: The availability of a worker is defined in boolean as 0 (unavailable) or 1 (available).
-Start date: The start date of a work is the date when the requirements of the work are fulfilled and when it can be started according to the priority list.

 • User/Admin:
 Access to central database:
 The Admin, being the superuser, has the ability to: